DinoChiesa/GCP-Cloud-Function-Zip-Ops/README.md

   npm run local
 ```

-Then, invoke the local service at 0:8080:
+Then, invoke the local service with a text/plain content-type at 0:8080:
 ```
   curl -i 0:8080  -H content-type:text/plain -d @zip1.b64encoded
 ```